danarrib/SensorPanelUtility/README.md

 # Sensor Panel Utility
-A free and Open Source alternative to AIDA64 Sensor Panel feature
+A free and open source alternative to AIDA64 sensor panel

 ## Roadmap